JeremieSamson/alyra_voting/README.md

 - ✔ A voter can't vote on a wrong status
 - ✔ A voter can not vote on an inexisting proposal
 - ✔ A voter can vote on an existing proposal
+- ✔ A voter can not vote another time
 - ✔ A proposal should be incremented after a vote

 ### 8. As the owner, I should be able to tally